ashkren/RAG-paper-analysis/README.md

 - Instead of treating one document as the latent variable for the whole sequence, each token can draw from a different document.

 **How it works:**
-1. **Retrieve Documents:** Encode the query and retrieve the top-K most relevant documents from the document index.
+1. The model retrieves the top-K relevant documents for the query.
-2. **Generate Token-by-Token with Document Marginalization:** At each token position i:
-   - For each of the K documents, compute the probability distribution over the next token: $p(y_i|x,z,y_{1:i-1})$
+2. The model generates the output token by token.
+At each token position $y_i$, the model computes the probability of that token for each document $p(y_i | x, z, y_{1:i-1})$ which is conditioned on the input query, the retrieved document, and the previously generated tokens.
-   - Weight each document's probability distribution by its retrieval score $p(z|x)$
-   - Sum these weighted probabilities to get the final probability for the next token
-   - Select the most likely token, then repeat this process for the next position
+3. Each document’s probability distribution is weighted by its retrieval probability $p(z | x)$ and summed to get the final probability distribution for the next token.
+The most likely token is selected, and the process repeats for the next token.
-3. **Per-Token Latent Variables:** Each token position independently marginalizes over all K documents, allowing different parts of the answer to be influenced by different sources.

 **Mathematically:**